andrewmcdonough/packages/README.markdown

 Workflow
 --------

-A Vagrantfile and provisioning script are provided to set up VMs to build the packages.
-32-bit and 64-bit VMs are provisioned and booted, named precise{32,64}.
+A Vagrantfile and provisioning script are provided to set up a VM to build the packages.
+We now support only 64-bit Ubuntu 12.04 LTS - 32-bit builds have been abandoned.

 To build a package, follow these steps:

   1. `$ ./fetch_repo` - Fetch existing packages from repo
   2. `$ vagrant up` - create, boot and provision the VMS
   3. `$ ./vagrant_run <package_script>` - Build your chosen package(s)
-  4. `./vagrant_run build_repo <boxname>` Build the repo (you will be prompted for the signing passphrase)
+  4. `./vagrant_run build_repo` Build the repo (you will be prompted for the signing passphrase)
   5. `./push_repo` - upload the repo to the S3 bucket

-By default the `vagrant_run.sh` script will run the provided command on both 32 and 64-bit environments.
-Some packages may not require arch-specific builds (e.g. solr, being a Java package) - if this is the case specify the box you would like to build on:

-    $ ./vagrant_run runners/solr precise64

-If you want to do this manually on some non-Vagrant-provisioned box for `<%= reasons %>`, check out the `server_init.sh` script to get an idea of the setup steps - really the only requirements are:

-  1. ruby
-  2. dpkg-dev
-  3. fpm (a ruby gem)

 New Packages
 ------------